 As the prevalence of autism has increased, parents and direct caregivers have been spearheading efforts to help kids with autism or autism spectrum disorder (ASD), and doctors are taking an intense look at the results.

 Dr Temple Grandin is an ASD research scientist who was diagnosed with autism at two years of age.
-His personal experiences give her a personal perspective on the disorder that has led her to become a leading authority on the subject.
+Her personal experiences give her a personal perspective on the disorder that has led her to become a leading authority on the subject.
 Dr Grandin in conjunction with the Autism Research Institute has noted that many autistic children find comfort in experiencing sensations of even pressure on their bodies.

-Some children like to lie underneath sofa cushions while others prefer to wrap themselves in blankets, but neither of these behaviours is considered socially acceptable.
+Some children like to lie underneath sofa cushions.
+While others prefer to wrap themselves in blankets.
+But neither of these behaviours is considered socially acceptable.
 However, autistic children have also found that the pressure of beanbag chairs or other beanbag furniture calms the nervous system.

-Choosing Bean Bag Furniture
+Choosing Bean Bag Chairs For Autism